DeflatedPickle/pkinter/README.md

 ---

-### LabeledSeparator
+### pk.LabeledSeparator

 <a href="http://imgur.com/4oXN6WN"><img src="http://i.imgur.com/4oXN6WN.png?1" title="LabeledSeparator" /></a>

-The labeled separator can be used to separate parts of the GUI with text.
+The pk.LabeledSeparator can be used to separate parts of the GUI with text.

 **Code:**